K4put23npu11i/backup_tool/README.md

 - [ ] setup function to copy directory
 - [ ] include compression in copy function
 - [ ] search src directory to check what needs to be copied
-- [ ] setup loop for csv and its directories

 ## Full Solution
 - [ ] make sure, script is working with windows and linux